JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 4. `getBySignature()` provides additional elements or references.

-You can also override the `emptyResultIsComplete()`, which indicates whether the `null` returned from the `complete()` is a valid result, which means that the `mixed` type will not be added to the resulting type.
+You can also override the `emptyResultIsComplete()`, which indicates whether the `null` returned from the `complete()` is a valid result, which means that PhpStorm won't add the `mixed` to the resulting type.

 ## Example Implementation